 What Are Broad-Spectrum Sunscreens?

-Broad-spectrum sunscreens are designed to protect the skinOpens in a new tab. from the harmful effects of both UVA and UVB rays.
+Broad-spectrum sunscreens are designed to protect the skin from the harmful effects of both UVA and UVB rays.
 UVA rays penetrate the skin more deeply and are primarily responsible for premature aging and wrinkling, while UVB rays are the main cause of sunburn.
 Both types of rays can contribute to skin cancer, making it essential to use a sunscreen that offers protection against both.
-Broad-spectrum sunscreens contain ingredientsOpens in a new tab. that absorb, reflect, or scatter these rays, providing a shield that keeps the skin safe.
+Broad-spectrum sunscreens contain ingredients that absorb, reflect, or scatter these rays, providing a shield that keeps the skin safe.

 The Science Behind Broad-Spectrum Protection